Keywords are words or phrases that are used to match your ads with the terms that people are searching for.

 How your keywords match to searches

 You can use keyword match types to choose the range of what searches your keywords can match.
 With exact match your keyword will only show on searches that are the same meaning as the keyword.
 With phrase match, your keyword can show on searches that include the meaning of your keyword.

 If you don’t specify a match type, your keyword will default to broad match and can match to searches related to your keywords.Learn more about keyword matching options.

 To prevent your ad from showing for particular searches, you can also add negative keywords.

-Negative keywords can help you reduce costs by making sure that your ad shows just to the audience you want.
+Negative keywords can help you make sure that your ad only shows on the searches that you want.
 Learn more about negative keywords.

-If you sell dog clothes but your business doesn't carry any cat clothes, you can add "cat" as a negative keyword to make sure that your ad doesn't appear to people looking for cat clothes, and you can still target searches for “pet clothes”.
+If you sell dog clothes you can target searches for 'pet clothes' and add 'cat' as a negative keyword to make sure that your ad doesn't appear to people looking for cat clothes.

 Where your ads appear

 You can choose to target your ads to a number of different ad networks.
 Keywords work a bit differently on each network: